 Adjust Your Definition of Success

-It’s easy to make goals (you can read more about my 2021 goals here: https://intentionallywell.org/2021/01/01/word-of-the-year/), but it can be hard to stick to them.
-It can be hard to persevere when things don’t pan out exactly how we think they will.
+It’s easy to make goals (you can read more about my 2021 goals here), but it can be hard to stick to them.
+It can be hard to persevere when you feel like your goals failed.
 But friend, I want to encourage you.
 I want to encourage you to adjust the process of your worthy goals for this year instead of accepting failure and tossing them out the window.

 10 thoughts on “When Goals Failed: Adjust the Process”